cakephp/docs/en/views/helpers/form.rst

 the wrapping ``div``, by default.
 Generating the same type of input element via one of the specific form methods (e.g. ``$this->Form->checkbox('published');``) in most cases won't generate the wrapping ``div``.
-Depending on your need you can use one or another when both are available.
+Depending on your needs you can use one or another.

 .. _html5-required: